 - Recruiting and training medical professionals in the area of child maltreatment.

 - Providing ongoing training and support for medical professionals working in this field.

 - Providing expert medical evaluations when concerns of child maltreatment arise.

 - Providing consultation to Child Protective Services (CPS), law enforcement, state's attorney's offices, pediatricians and other professionals.

 - Developing policies and practice guidelines to improve the systems' response to children and families with concerns of possible abuse or neglect.

-Maryland CHAMP is led by a core group of faculty and includes a network of health care professionals.
+Maryland CHAMP is led by a core faculty and includes a network of medical care professionals.